githubteacher/developers-july-30-2015/bios/sh-mikem-bio.md

 #### And More Stuff:
 - Yet even more stuff
-- Ane yet even more stuff
+- And yet even more stuff
 - Added on github.com